palakgupta2712/astro-portfolio/src/content/posts/Short-Circuit-middleware.md

 tags: ["#PreflightParty", "#hashtag#SecurityFirst", "#hashtag#DataHarmony", "#hashtag#NoMoreWebWalls"]
 ---

-This is a new feature in .NET 8 that allows you to bypass the middleware pipeline for certain endpoints.
-This can be useful for improving performance, especially for endpoints that are simple and do not need any authorization or other processing.
+<span style="color:orange">This is a new feature in .NET 8 that allows you to bypass the middleware pipeline for certain endpoints.
+This can be useful for improving performance, especially for endpoints that are simple and do not need any authorization or other processing. </span>

 To use Route Short Circuit middleware, you simply need to call the ShortCircuit() method on the endpoint.